Sunday, December 10, 2023

 They answered, “Seven.”

 21 He said to them, “Do you still not understand?”
 [That he is a miracle worker?
-I don’t think so.]
+Yet I don’t think so and think this is church dogma.]

 This sequence, 1) feeding 5,000 with 12 basketfuls left then 4,000 with 7 leftovers; 2) then refusing to perform a test for Torah developers; 3) then decrying the attitude of the civic leader; and 4) finally chastising the disciples’ failure to understand, presents a quid pro quo.
-That is, you either 1) appreciate Jesus or 2) cannot get to know him.
-It affirms the concept of election, or being chosen by God to believe Jesus.
+That is, you either 1) appreciate Jesus or 2) cannot learn to respect him.
+It affirms both 1) the concept of election, or being chosen by God to believe Jesus and 2) the human choice to appreciate the reliable good.
 See John 6:35-40; there, John describes election without using the term.
 Only Matthew and Mark use the word “election”.
-Election carries a risk: perceived antinomianism (not a biblical word), which can lead to a life unexamined.]
+Election carries a risk: perceived antinomianism (not a biblical word), which can lead to a life unexamined.
+A life unexamined cannot be a life of good choices.]

 22 They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 23 He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, “Do you see anything?”